element-hq/synapse/docs/admin_api/user_admin_api.md

 * `user_id`: fully qualified: for example, `@user:server.com`

-The following parameters should be set as query parameters in the URL:
+The following should be set as query parameters in the URL:

-* `from_ts`: int.
+* `from_ts`: int, required.
 A timestamp in ms from the unix epoch.
 Only invites sent after the provided timestamp will be returned.
    Note: https://currentmillis.com/ is a useful tool for converting dates into timestamps and vice versa.